What is branding and why is it a key component of your PR strategy?

 “Your reputation is what people remember and share about you.
 Living up to the standards of your brand doesn’t guarantee a good reputation, but it’s an excellent place to start.
 Brands that are reliable, accountable, and customer-friendly will often have a positive reputation, but it’s no guarantee.”

-Brand reputation and PR
+Brand reputation and PR strategy

 Join our #B2BPR tribe: